indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualFirewall/FirewallInstances/ConfiguringAlerts.md

 sidebar_position: 8
 ---
 # Configuring Alerts

-To view the configured alerts or configure new ones, navigate to the Virtual Firewall and access the **Alerts** tab.
-![Creating Alert](img/Alert.png)

 Alerts get triggered whenever a configured condition is met.
 You can create multiple alerts on an instance.
 Alerts are sent to recipients that you can define and manage.
+![Creating Alert](img/Alert.png)

-You can configure alerts for instances running on the Apiculus.
+You can configure alerts for instances running on the Yntraa Cloud.
 You can define alerts for Instances and configure the email recipients for these alerts using a straightforward and easy-to-use interface.
 ## Instance Alerts

 The Alerts tab lists all the alerts already configured for that particular Virtual Firewall.
 In addition, it shows the following details: